I. M. Pei: Life Is Architecture

 Share with a friend

-I. M. Pei recognised architecture’s ability to honour both regional histories and global movements that resonate across time and cultures.
-Ultimately, his work evokes a belief in collaboration and transcultural dialogue, and the ways buildings and spaces respond to their surroundings—architecture as inseparable from life.
+I. M. Pei recognised architecture’s ability to honour both regional histories and global movements that resonated across time and cultures.
+Ultimately, his work evoked a belief in collaboration and transcultural dialogue, and the ways buildings and spaces responded to their surroundings—architecture as inseparable from life.

-Reconsidering Pei’s work through a contemporary lens, Life is Architecture features newly commissioned photographs of 11 of Pei’s completed projects, taken during the COVID-19 pandemic.
-Five new models of his built and unbuilt projects will also feature.
+Reconsidering Pei’s work through a contemporary lens, Life Is Architecture featured newly commissioned photographs of 11 of Pei’s completed projects, taken during the COVID-19 pandemic.
+Five new models of his built and unbuilt projects also featured.

 This exhibition is organised by Qatar Museums in collaboration with M+.